selfrefactor/rambdax/docs/README.md

 > greater(x: string, y: string)

 It return true if the second argument is greater than the first argument.
-Note that this is opposite direction compared to Rambda's `gt` method.
+Note that this is opposite direction compared to Rambda's `gt` method, because it makes more sense in `R.compose` context.

 #### intersection